I'm a Celebrity...Get Me Out of Here! (British TV series) series 11

 On 3 December 2011, Dougie Poynter was crowned the new King of the Jungle.
-Ant & Dec announced on the Coming Out show that I'm a Celebrity... would return for its 12th series in 2012.
+Ant & Dec announced on the Coming Out show that I'm a Celebrity... would return for a 12th series in 2012.

+Fatima Whitbread would return to the series eleven years later to participate in I'm a Celebrity...
+South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
+Whitbread finished third once again, losing out to series 6 contestant Myleene Klass and series 16 contestant Jordan Banjo.

 Celebrities

 The official line-up was confirmed on 8 November 2011.
 The day before the show started, it was reported that Freddie Starr had not entered the jungle with the other celebrities.
 On Day 3, TV presenter Pat Sharp and singer Sinitta were confirmed to be entering the jungle.
 Model and DJ Emily Scott entered the jungle on Day 5.

-On 20 November 2011, Neighbours actor Ian Smith joined the jungle to set the campmates on a series of challenges called "Beat the Bugs" over three days.
+On 20 November 2011, Neighbours actor Ian Smith joined the jungle to set the camp mates on a series of challenges called "Beat the Bugs" over three days.

-On 10 November 2011, it was confirmed by ITV that Peter Andre would be returning to camp for one day to set the remaining campmates tasks to win treats.
+On 10 November 2011, it was confirmed by ITV that Peter Andre would be returning to camp for one day to set the remaining camp mates tasks to win treats.